Peterpiotr/siguren-documentation/docs/source/technical-overview/control-panel.rst

 Backup function allows the load to be lowered down, by using minimal functionalities when MS is in Following operation mode.
 Backup function ignore all settings related with nominal following operation mode and allows movement of the hoist with limited speed.

-Recovery function is used when the main hoisting chain is faulty (for example damagedbrake of the hoist motor).
+Recovery function is used when the main hoisting chain is faulty (for example a damaged brake of the hoist motor).
 Recovery system allows lowering load safely to the ground.

 Enable Override